peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Parameters:</b>

- * &lt;T&gt;: Data type for the result of the operation.

  * <i>result</i>: The result of the operation.

  * <i>trappableContext</i>: An arithmetic context, usually a context returned by the GetNontrapping method.
 Can be null.

+ * &lt;T&gt;: Data type for the result of the operation.

 <b>Return Value:</b>

+The parameter  <i>result</i>
-The parameter "result" if no trap exceptions were thrown.
+ if no trap exceptions were thrown.

 <a id="WithAdjustExponent_bool"></a>
 ### WithAdjustExponent